khuyentran1401/cicd-mlops-demo/README.md

 ## Project Structure
 * `src`: consists of Python scripts
-* `conf`: consists of configuration files
 * `data`: consists of data
 * `tests`: consists of test files
-* `dvclive`: consists of metrics and parameters of DVC experiments
+* `dvclive`: consists of metrics of DVC experiments
+* `params.yaml`: consists of parameters for Python scripts

 ## Try it out
 ### Set up